Skip to content

 Message Authentication

-Message authentication checks are performed in the order they appear in the UI.
-If an email fails the first sender authentication, the other authentications are not carried out.
+Message authentication checks are performed in the order they appear in your Email Security policy.
+If an email fails the first message authentication, the other authentications aren't carried out.
 See How Message Authentication works.

 For more information on the order in which authentications are carried out in different scenarios, see Sequence of Message Authentication.

-We recommend you to set each message authentication category to Quarantine.
+We recommend setting each message authentication category to Quarantine.

 You can override the message authentication by allowing domains and email addresses in the Inbound allow list.